jamie2210/CI_MS3_RR/TESTING.md

 When creating the password if it does not match the correct requirements the user is only notified it does not match, rather than alert the user what they must include.

- - To fix this I added an alert that is called on by javascript explaining the password must be at least 8 characters long if it is not and allowing all types of characters for the password.
+ - To fix this I added an alert that is called on by Javascript explaining the password must be at least 8 characters long if it is not and allowing all types of characters for the password.
 Previously it only allowed numbers and letters, this also allows for more secure login access.

  ```html
     <div class="password-alert">